 The Nisqually Park at Yelm Powerhouse to 6th Avenue reach is approximately 9 miles in length and can take between 4-6 hours.
 (Note: Check the American Whitewater website for up-to-date information about water flows, skills required and suitable water craft.)

-The river below 6th Ave is tidally influenced, and in less than 2 miles, it spills into Puget Sound.
+The river below 6th Avenue is tidally influenced, and in less than 2 miles, it spills into Puget Sound.
 From there, boaters are faced with a long stretch of open water before reaching Luhr Beach.
-Ocean crafts are recommended for this final stretch of the river
+Ocean crafts are recommended for this final stretch of the river.